 Queenstown is tucked into a bay and packed with tourists.
 It feels relaxed to me but the prices are steep and only the top retailers line the beach.
 I ask a local where to position myself for a hitch and he suggests near where the busses line up.
 I am passed by most cars, though a lovely Kiwi gentleman offers a lift but not very far as he is heading home to deliver flowers to his wife who broke her leg.
 I wish her well and wave him on.

 Another Kiwi pulls up in lime green shorts driving a van he appears to live in.
 Rene is his name, a ‘Skiwi’ from Switzerland who tells me most cars are not heading out of town so he’ll get me to the glacier view turn off where I can find a ride for the next leg.

 I must explain that Lake Wakitipu is another ‘hazard zone’ where the TA Association simply can’t manage a safe trail for hikers, even on the road because it’s narrow, full of blind curves and driven by tourists – or, as my step-father likes to call them, tour-ons.

-Bernd is the opposite of Rene – cautious and slow – as we come to Glenorchy, the gateway to paradise.
+Bernd is the opposite of Rene – cautious and slow driving us to Glenorchy, “the gateway to paradise.”
 I sip one of the dozen bottles of sugar-free lemon soda in his back seat, nestled there with bags and bags of rolled oats.
-One is open stuffed in the glove box and the rutted road sifts out a few loose oats which leak onto my feet.
+One is open stuffed in the glove box and the rutted road sifts out a few loose oats onto my feet.

 The track starts only a dozen miles north, so not really too far, the peaks getting larger as we get closer.
 A gravel road narrows and Bernd clings to the side as many pass.
 A New Zealand falcon swoops close to the wind screen and it begins to rain.